Khasara: Plot

 Sila and Moonis are a simple couple who live in a simple part of Karachi.
 Sila wants a lavish lifestyle and chases her upscale desires.
-Moonis is a happy railway employee who is content with the way his life is.
+Moonis is a railway employee who is content with the way his life is.
 Moonis' childhood best friend Mohtasim and wife Linta come to visit.
 Mohtasim is a rich businessman who is a playboy and flirts with every woman.
-His wife Linta is rich and spoiled and loves to brag about how she is so rich.
+His wife Linta is spoiled and loves to brag about how rich she is.
 Mohtasim and Linta visit Sila and Moonis and spoil the couple – getting gifts for them, their kids and giving money.
 Mohtasim begins to flirt with Sila knowing he can get her.
 Sila is falling for him, and gets conflicted as to what she should do.
-She now wants to get with Mohtasim since he has a lot of money to support her lavish dreams.
-Slowly, sila and mohtasim begin dating.
-And it is soon revealed to moonis who is heartbroken but decides to let her leave.
-She settles down with mohtasim, and enjoys the new luxury lifestyle.
-They face issues as they demand child's custody from moonis as well as linta's behaviour with sila.
-One evening, drunk mohtasim meets a car and accident and dies.
-Linta informs this to sila and she cries and regrets.
-Sje goes back to mohtasim who still loves her somehow but is reluctant to start life all over again with her.
-Sila goes to pray in a darga where she spends hours crying and telling herself that moonis may be not so well-off, his love was unconditional.
+She now wants to be with Mohtasim since he has a lot of money to support her lavish dreams.
+Slowly, Sila and Mohtasim begin dating.
+Moonis learns about their affair and is heartbroken but decides to let her leave.
+Sila settles down with Mohtasim, and enjoys the new luxury lifestyle.
+They face issues as they demand child's custody from Moonis as well as Linta's behaviour with Sila.
+One evening, a drunk Mohtasim meets a car accident and dies.
+Linta informs this to Sila and she cries and regrets.
+Sila goes back to Moonis who still loves her somehow but is reluctant to start life all over again with her.
+Sila goes to pray at a dargah where she spends hours crying and telling herself that Moonis may be not so well-off, but his love was unconditional.
 Realising that she can't make up for this loss, khasara, she slowly dies.